-THE CHEKHOV ENSEMBLE
+THE CHEKHOV ENSEMBLE for our audio readings

 Susan is both an actor and a writer.
 As an actor, she has played leading roles across Canada, including the Stratford Festival, the Tarragon Theatre, and Soulpepper Theatre, of which she is a founding member.
 She is the author of a bestselling memoir, Kingfisher Days which she also adapted for the Tarragon stage.
 She has also adapted plays by Turgenev and Chekhov for the Shaw Festival, Stratford Festival and Soulpepper.
 For television, she co-created, co-wrote, and starred in the acclaimed series Slings and Arrows for which she won multiple Gemini awards.
 Most recently, she wrote a feature film, The Man Who Invented Christmas and was a writer and producer on two Amazon series: Mozart in the Jungle and Daisy Jones and the Six.
 Susan will also be appearing in the upcoming feature film French Exit.